Medical missions: Role of language in medical missions

 Walima Kalusa writes about medical missions in colonial Mwinilunga, Zambia, and illustrates the difficulties that western missionaries had in achieving their goals of transforming the moral understanding of Africans.
-Kalusa highlights missionaries’ dependence on the linguistic knowledge of Zambian medical auxiliaries as preventing such transformation.
+Kalusa highlights missionaries' dependence on the linguistic knowledge of Zambian medical auxiliaries as preventing such transformation.

 According to Kalusa, "European practitioners of medicine envisaged that vernacular translations [of medical terms] would be drained of 'pagan' connotations and loaded with Western notions of medicine and disease."
 In the case of Mwinilunga, we see the western assumption that "universal truths" of sickness and disease would reveal themselves through the implementation of western means of healing.
 Such perspectives, however, dismiss the possibility of different understandings of illness and health.
 In Mwinilunga, local people attributed supernatural properties to Western medicine, much to the chagrin of missionaries to the area.

 Social gospel vs. strict evangelism

 Within Christian communities there has been some debate regarding the role of evangelism within medical missions.
 As seen in the example of David Livingstone, who questioned efficacy of medical practice as a means of evangelism, it was not uncommon to separate healthcare and proclamation of the gospel as distinct means of obeying the commands of Christ.
 Hardiman identifies that, "... missionaries in the field became more and more involved in social work, and they often saw this as their authentic life mission.
 In the process, preaching became secondary."
 As a result, missionaries commonly received criticism from fundamentalists for proclaiming a social gospel or a secular humanitarian agenda that undervalued the primacy of the conversion experience.
-Debates around these issues continue today.